genhub-bio/genhub-bio.github.io/_posts/2025-10-15-a-first-look-at-gen.markdown

 We can also generate a fasta with the edit:

-{% highlight shell %} ➜ gen export fasta --sample lacZ-partial-deletion deletion.fa FASTA export called Exported to file deletion.fa {% endhighlight %}
+{% highlight shell %}
+➜ gen export fasta --sample lacZ-partial-deletion deletion.fa FASTA export called
+Exported to file deletion.fa
+{% endhighlight %}

-Next, assuming we've done the edit in the lab and have submitted a sample for sequencing, we would likely end up with a VCF file that captures the variants and can be applied to the graph using the 'update' command
+Next, assuming we've done the edit in the lab and have submitted a sample for sequencing, we would likely end up with a VCF file that captures the variants and can be applied to the graph using the 'update' command:

 {% highlight shell %}
 ➜ gen update vcf lacZ-partial-deletion-sequenced.vcf --sample lacZ-partial-deletion